the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Bio Synthesizer is available earlier (at Materials Reprocessing instead of Atmosphere Remediation) and provides 2 Oil, but no Aluminum or Uranium.
 You can have up to 5 now instead of 3.
 	- Metal Reprocessor is available earlier (at Materials Reprocessing instead of Advanced Materials) and provides 2 Aluminum.
 	- Uranium Centrifuge, however, is nerfed: you can only have 3 instead of 5 and they have to be in cities with a Nuclear Plant.
+	- Carbon Capture *severely* nerfed; instead of adding Food/Happiness to Grasslands, it adds +1 Production to Tree plantations.
+Additionally, its maintenance cost is increased by 1 and it consumes Power.
 	- Armament Production Line, Armor Production Line, and Aerospace Facility no longer reduce the city's Production when not building their specific units.
 However, they now each have a maintenance cost of 3 Water per turn.
 		- Armor Production Line now only adds a 33% Production bonus towards Armor units (that will shut off if the faction runs out of Power) and no longer awards a free Tank upon acquisition; however, building it gives Armor units access to a new promotion improving their defensive abilities.
 	- Transport Network *severely* nerfed; it now only adds +1 Production to Borough tiles and no additional stats.
+- Food/Growth building adjustments:
+	- Ranches can now be built with improved Horses tiles in the city radius and they add +1 Food to those tiles along with +1 Farmer slot.
+	- Hospitals (and relevant replacements), Medical Labs, and Organ Labs have had their minor Science penalty removed (a penalty they shouldn't have had in the first place).
+Hospitals also *ignore* the difficulty update that shuts down their food preservation effect when the faction falls into negative Power.
 - Water building adjustments:
 	- Market (and replacements) have a Merchant slot moved to Water Storage, but those that didn't have a base Water yield on the building itself gain 1 Water in compensation.
 	- Water Plant gains a Merchant slot and +2 Water.